Animal Husbandry

 Aquaculture can take the place of wild harvesting of such species.
 It is an effective alternative to reduce pressure from wild populations already under stress.
 This method recovers and maintains their ecological balance.

-3. Economic Growth
+Economic Growth

 Aquaculture has a big contribution to the global and local economy.
 It generates employment opportunities in rural and coastal communities.
-At the primary level, the fisheries and aquaculture sector is a source of income for around 2.8 crore fishers and fish farmers.
+At the primary level, the fisheries and aquaculture sector are a source of income for around 2.8 crore fishers and fish farmers.
 It supports livelihoods for small-scale farmers, processors, distributors and related industries.

-4. Resource Efficiency
+Resource Efficiency

 The cons of traditional fishing include habitat destruction and unintentional bycatch.
 Aquaculture systems can be designed to minimise these negative impacts.
 This makes them a more environmentally friendly option.
 The benefits of aquaculture include efficient water use, reduced land footprint and controlled waste management.

-Benefits of Aquaculture
+What are the Benefits of Aquaculture in India?

 • One of the main benefits of aquaculture is that it is a growing industry.
 The Global Aquaculture Market Report (2022) reveals that the aquaculture market will grow at 7.7% CAGR to reach 50.38 billion USD in 2026.
 Thus, it is an important economic driver that contributes to trade, employment and regional and local economic development.